YZeit/MOGPHH/README.md

 - `main.py` - Main file where the loop of runs is implemented (1 to 30)
 - `GPHH.py` -Implementation of the genetic programming (definition of terminals, functions, and other settings)
 - `deap/algorithms.py` - Includes the MO-GP-HH algorithms (loop over all generations):
 - `GPHH_experiment1` - Algorithm for the first experiment to measure the selection accuracy and execution time
 - `GPHH_experiment2_WS` - Algorithm for the second experiment without using surrogates
 - `GPHH_experiment2_SR` - Algorithm for the second experiment using SR as a surrogate
 - `GPHH_experiment2_RF` - Algorithm for the second experiment using RF as a surrogate
 - `GPHH_experiment2_RF_duplicate` - Algorithm for the second experiment using RF as a surrogate and eliminating duplicates based on phenotypic characterization
 - `GPHH_experiment2_DT_duplicates` - Algorithm for the second experiment using DT as a surrogate and eliminating duplicates based on phenotypic characterization
 - `GPHH_experiment2_NB_duplicates` - Algorithm for the second experiment using NB as surrogate and eliminating duplicates based on phenotypic characterization

-main.py:	                          Main file where the loop of runs is implemented (1 to 30) GPHH.py:	                          Implementation of the genetic programming (definition of terminals, functions, and other settings) deap/algorithms.py:	                Includes the MO-GP-HH algorithms (loop over all generations):
-•	GPHH_experiment1:                 Algorithm for the first experiment to measure the selection accuracy and execution time
+- `phenotypic_generator.py` - Functions needed to compute the phenotypic characterization of the individuals
-•	GPHH_experiment2_WS:              Algorithm for the second experiment without using surrogates
+- `surrogates.py` - Functions for the different surrogates
-•	GPHH_experiment2_SR:              Algorithm for the second experiment using SR as a surrogate
-•	GPHH_experiment2_RF:              Algorithm for the second experiment using RF as a surrogate
-•	GPHH_experiment2_RF_duplicate:    Algorithm for the second experiment using RF as a surrogate and eliminating duplicates based on phenotypic characterization
-•	GPHH_experiment2_DT_duplicates:   Algorithm for the second experiment using DT as a surrogate and eliminating duplicates based on phenotypic characterization
-•	GPHH_experiment2_NB_duplicates:   Algorithm for the second experiment using NB as surrogate and eliminating duplicates based on phenotypic characterization phenotypic_generator.py:	          Functions needed to compute the phenotypic characterization of the individuals surrogates.py:	                    Functions for the different surrogates simulation.py:	                    Discrete event simulation to evaluate the fitness of individuals testing.py:	                        Evaluating the final population of each run on an independent set of simulation instances Experiment1.py:	                    Experiment 1 – selection accuracy and execution time: evaluating the generated data and creating the visualizations
+- `simulation.py` - Discrete event simulation to evaluate the fitness of individuals
+- `testing.py` - Evaluating the final population of each run on an independent set of simulation instances
+- `experiments/Experiment1.py` - Experiment 1: selection accuracy and execution time: evaluating the generated data and creating the visualizations
-Experiment2.py:	                    Experiment 2 – convergence curve and boxplots: evaluating the generated data and creating the visualization
+- `experiments/Experiment2.py` - Experiment 2: convergence curve and boxplots: evaluating the generated data and creating the visualization
-Experiment3.py:	                    Experiment 3 – populations: evaluating the final populations of each run and creating the visualizations
+- `experiments/Experiment3.py` - Experiment 3: populations: evaluating the final populations of each run and creating the visualizations
-Experiment4.py:	                    Experiment 4 – testing: evaluating the testing performance and creating the visualizations
+- `experiments/Experiment4.py` - Experiment 4: testing: evaluating the testing performance and creating the visualizations